As one of the Top 100 Schools nationally, Eltham College has a long tradition of sending students to study at these world-class academic institutions.

 All Oxbridge subject references are approved by the Oxbridge Co-ordinator in collaboration with the Headmaster.
-Pupils send sample school work as part of their applications for many subjects.
+Students send sample school work as part of their applications for many subjects.

 November (Upper Sixth)

-At the start of the month, pupils sit exam papers in various subjects.
+At the start of the month, students sit exam papers in various subjects.
 Mock interviews for all applicants at the end of the month.